MarekSzmyt/challenge_portfolio_marek/README.md

 ### User Experience

-#### login:
-- I would ignore white spaces in the beggining, and at the end when validating the e-mail

 #### general:
 - adding a player should be available at the players listing
 - adding some element (i.e bar) to the selected state on the dashboard, with only color change it may not be accessible
 - show password
-- incosistent CTA,. both wording and styling
+- incosistent CTA, both wording and styling
 - dropdown or toggle with all visible states for the language change, current solution is confusing and incosistent with login page
 - some limit to the displayed name in tables → [link](https://scouts-test.futbolkolektyw.pl/en/players?lng=en&subpath=en&start=1&_sort=club%3Adesc) |